AB1908/CS-Books/Curriculum.md

 ### Notes

+- [TYCS](https://teachyourselfcs.com/#networking) recommends [^](CNATDAref) for self study and also links to freely available online exercises/tutorials.
-[GATech's CS 6250](https://www.omscs.gatech.edu/cs-6250-computer-networks) has a list of useful papers [on Udacity](https://www.udacity.com/wiki/ud819/resources).
+- [GATech's CS 6250](https://www.omscs.gatech.edu/cs-6250-computer-networks) has a list of useful papers [on Udacity](https://www.udacity.com/wiki/ud819/resources).
 There are also many more amazing resources on the web.

-<a id="CNATDA" href="#CNATDAref">^</a>1 - It is recommended over at [TYCS](https://teachyourselfcs.com/#networking).
-Also used as the reference for
+<a id="CNATDA" href="#CNATDAref">^</a>1 - Used as the reference for

 - [CS60 at Dartmouth](http://www.cs.dartmouth.edu/~campbell/cs60/) where texts on Shell Scripting like **A Practical Guide to Linux Commands, Editors, and Shell Programming** by Mark G. Sobell are also recommended
 - [CS 356 at UT Austin](http://www.cs.utexas.edu/users/lam/cs356/)